TL-System/ns.py/README.md

 * `FlowDemux`: a demultiplexing element that splits packet streams by flow ID.

+* `FIBDemux`: a demultiplexing element that uses a Flow Information Base (FIB) to make packet forwarding decisions based on flow IDs.

 * `TokenBucketShaper`: a token bucket shaper.

 * `TwoRateTokenBucketShaper`: a two-rate three-color token bucket shaper with both committed and peak rates/burst sizes.